Last Updated on

-Owners Brian and Mary Ellen Shields greet guests warmly as they arrive to this lovely inn atop a hill overlooking Squam Lake.
-After the movie, On Golden Pond, was released in 1980, local establishments capitalized on the name.
-Most of the filming was done on Squam Lake and around the region.
-The yellow-stucco Manor, built as a private home in 1904, was a bit run down in the 90’s when the Shields purchased it, but it’s been revitalized since then with updated rooms and an injection of fun and games.
+Owners Brian and Mary Ellen Shields greet guests warmly as they enter the lovely Manor On Golden Pond atop a hill overlooking Squam Lake in New Hampshire’s Lake Region.
+The Jane and Henry Fonda flick, On Golden Pond, was filmed on Squam Lake, and after it became a sensation in 1980, local establishments, including this one, capitalized on the name.
+Though the yellow-stucco Manor, built as a private home in 1904, was a bit run down in the 90’s when the Shields purchased it, it’s been revitalized and restored to its turn-of-last-century glory with updated rooms and an injection of fun and games.

 First Impressions of Manor on Golden Pond